reo7sp/contesttest/README.md

     h, help     Shows this help text.

 Test format:
-    TESTSDIR/SCRIPTNAME/i.in  - it's where test's input is kept, TESTSDIR/SCRIPTNAME/i.out - it's where test's answer is kept where i is some integer which is non-zero and non-negative.
+    TESTSDIR/SCRIPTNAME/f.in  - it's where test's input is kept, TESTSDIR/SCRIPTNAME/f.out - it's where test's answer is kept where f can be any string.

 Supported languages:
     C++, C, Python, Java.